I am a Healing Specialist. And here's the story of how I came to find my life's work through counseling in Wenatchee.

 M.DIV. : Theology/ Psychology/ Counseling

-Post Graduate Study at Presbyterian Counseling Center/ Seattle Pacific University
+Post Graduate Study at Presbyterian Counseling Service/ Seattle Pacific University

 Continuing Education: on-going

 Clinical Fellow AAMFT (American Association of Marriage Family Therapists)

 Approved Supervisor AAMFT

 Psychotherapy Member, ACPE (Association for Clinical Pastoral Education)